-To debug remotely the same procedure should be followed as for the local machine, but the communication requires additional forwarding as the socket created using the adb forward command above will only listen on the local adapter.
-The socket is bound to the localhost and attempts to connect to this port will be met with connection refused messages.
+To debug remotely, the same procedure should be followed as for the local machine, but the communication requires additional forwarding as the socket created using the adb forward command will only listen on the local adapter.
+The socket is bound to the localhost, and attempts to connect to this Port will be met with 'connection refused' messages.

-In order to achieve remote debugging it is necessary to have a proxy running on the remote machine that listens to all incoming connections and forwards all traffic to the adb port; there are numerous software products available to do this.
+In order to achieve remote debugging it is necessary to have a proxy running on the remote machine that listens to all incoming connections and forwards all traffic to the adb Port; there are numerous software products available to do this.

-Remote debugging with Enterprise Architect will not work unless a proxy port forwarder has been configured by the user.
+Remote debugging with Enterprise Architect will not work unless you have configured a proxy Port forwarder.